NerioVillalobos/plugin-metadelta/README.md

 ### Output

 The command prints each matching component with its type, full name, last modified date, and modifier.
 When `--xml` or `--yaml` are set, the corresponding manifest files are created inside the `manifest/` directory.
+If the command runs inside a Git repository, the manifest filename uses the current branch name; otherwise it falls back to the provided org alias.
+Existing files are preserved by adding incremental `-v1`, `-v2`, … suffixes.

 ### Uninstalling